 Item Description Load Balance Algorithm Select your Load balance algorithm.
 MAC address - Aggregated group will balance the traffic based on different MAC addresses.
 Therefore, the packets from different MAC addresses will be sent to different links.
 IP/Mac Address - Aggregated group will balance the traffic based on MAC addresses and IP addresses.
 Therefore, the packets from same MAC addresses but different IP addresses will be sent to different links.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.